Ficus platyphylla

 Ficus platyphylla is a deciduous tree within the family Moraceae.
 Common local names include Gamji in Hausa and Gaba or Kobo in Bambara.
+It is native to western and eastern tropical Africa.

 Description

-Species grows up to 20 m tall, the crown is large and spreading while the bark is pale brown with scales and fissures, the species sometimes grows as an epyphyte.
+Species grows up to 20 m tall, the crown is large and spreading while the bark is pale brown with scales and fissures, the species sometimes grows as an Epiphyte.
 Leaves, alternate, petioles and stipules are present; leaflets are ovate to elliptic in outline, up to 25 cm long and 17 cm wide.
 The fruits are globose in shape, reddish and small, usually between 1–1.5 cm in diameter, they are arranged in clusters of 15 in leaf axils on peduncles that can reach 5 cm in length.

 Distribution and habitat

-Commonly found in the savannah regions of West and East Africa, from Senegal eastwards to Somalia.
+Commonly found in the savanna regions of West and East Africa south of the Sahara and north of the equatorial rainforests, ranging from Senegal eastwards to Somalia.

 Uses

-The species is used as an antidote to poision in different cultures.
+The species is used as an antidote to poison in different cultures.
 In Nigeria, the stem bark extracts of the plant is used in ethnomedicine to treat a variety of ailments including depression, epilepsy and psychosis.
 It is also used to expel parasitic worms from the body.